MarinaHuber/TradeMySurf/README.md

-### Recommendation app from surfers to surfers to help with surf goals and expectations
+### Recommendation app from surfers to surfers
- + help from Import Foundation.

 📌  As of October 2019, this project requires Xcode 11.0 (Swift 5.0)
 ### Published on: DATE
 ### Deployed on: DATE

 # Why did you undertake the project?
-Recommendation app was create from idea to learn from surf goals and expectations 🤙🏽
+Recommendation app was create from idea to learn from surf goals and expectations.
+Adding value to surf hobby by planning it is a developers approach to surfing.
+This was a long passion of mine and I always wanted to help meself ger better at surfing togehter with frinds and all other enthusiasts.

 # Scope / User story